Poems about the Vale of Leven

 Is jist a great big hole.

-Johnnie Bain's garage, Sarah White's wee
+Johnnie Bain's garage, Sarah White's wee shop,

 Anither bit o' Bridge Street that's hud an awfy knock.